StoneWolf18/enoch/docs/rules.md

       <div class="thirdHeader">
       Age
       </div>
       For each year spent as a vampire, a point of experience is awarded up until 100 years.
 A character is able to be a maximum of 500 years old with 100 bonus experience, although this extreme is not recommended.
-New players have restrictions found in the <a href='#new-player-guide'>New Player Walkthrough</a>.
+New players have restrictions found in the <a href='/new-player-guide'>New Player Walkthrough</a>.
     </div>
     <div class="gridChild">
       <div class="thirdHeader">